 Which is better – traditional IT infrastructure or the cloud?
 In this article we look at the pros and cons of both options, for any founder out there weighing up the different possibilities.

-Organizations make enormous investments towards an in-house IT infrastructure.
+You probably already know that organizations make enormous investments towards in-house IT infrastructure.
 The total cost of owning and managing hardware and software is extremely expensive for any business, especially small to medium-sized enterprises just entering the market.
-IT departments find themselves with tighter budgets, thanks to La Crisis, and are constantly striving to reduce TCO, or Total Cost of Ownership, in order to keep the lights on and their jobs intact.
+IT departments find themselves with tighter budgets, thanks to ‘La Crisis’, and are constantly striving to reduce TCO, or Total Cost of Ownership, in order to keep the lights on and their jobs intact.
 Accomplishing this is especially difficult without sacrificing a lot of time that the IT department doesn’t have to spare, or money a company does not want to spend in order to hire consultants to do the work.
-However, many companies are now turning to cloud solutions because it is cost effective and it is an agile, scalable IT model that can service a full spectrum of business needs.
+However, many companies are now turning to cloud solutions because they are cost effective and an agile, scalable IT model that can service a full spectrum of business needs.
 As a result of significantly reducing its TCO, a company will not only be able to afford to turn on the lights everyday but focus its newly available resources, which are time and money, on innovation, research and development.
 How’s that for gaining a competitive edge?

-In the second part of this article, I’ll break down the different components of a cloud environment and list some advantages and disadvantages associated with adopting cloud solutions.
+In the second part of this article, we’ll break down the different components of a cloud environment and list some advantages and disadvantages associated with adopting cloud solutions.
 By the end of the article, you should have a pretty good understanding of how a traditional in-house setup compares to an outsourced cloud model.